High Score logo

 Course contents are also available and display the order of the chapters you’ll attend.

-Learnings of the Course are made available under what you’ll learn.
+Learnings of the Course are made available under Why this course.

 Under Analytics Overview, click Analytics.
 (Refer image above)

-The overview is displayed by comparing your progress with the topper and the class average.
+The overview is displayed by comparing your progress with the topper (Best) and the class average in the last 15 days.
 This helps you better understand your position in your class.

-The chart on the right side displays your answer distribution based on question categories such as MCQs, FIB, Descriptive, and Coding.
+Performance by Question Category: The right chart on the image above displays your answer distribution based on question categories such as MCQs, FIB, Descriptive, and Coding.
+It shows how many you got right and wrong and helps you know where to focus more.

-Yellow means missed; refers to the question you may have missed while attempting, maybe because of time outs.
+• Yellow means missed; it refers to the question you may have missed while attempting it, maybe because of time outs.

 Table of Contents